BriceonWiley/academic-kickstart/content/authors/admin/_index.md

 authors:
   - admin
 user_groups:
-  - Researchers
-  - Visitors
+  - ""
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Briceön Wiley is a PhD candidate in statisitcal sciences at Baylor University in Waco, Texas.
+His research interests include integrated-likelihood-ratio methods, misclassification, and high dimensional data analysis.

+Passionate about teaching in addition to research, his experience includes courses in algebra, statistics, and business analytics.